 Failure to complete all requirements for graduation may postpone a student's graduation date until the end of the following semester.
 Graduates must fulfill all financial obligations before Chi University degree can be awarded.
 These obligations include payment of all tuition charges, graduation fees and other expenses.

-MASTER'S GRADUATION CEREMONY
+GRADUATION CEREMONY

-Graduation ceremonies are held once each year.
+A graduation ceremony is held once each year.
 All students completing their coursework since the last graduation ceremony are included in the graduating class of that year.

 TUITION & FEES